 A generator can be used to charge up the batteries but we really hate to run the rather noisy generator and try not to except for situations when we have no other viable alternative and/or maintenance.

-With the factor installed 2 solar panels already on the roof on the passenger side there isn’t much real estate left to add many more panels but it can be done.
+With the factory installed 2 solar panels already on the roof on the passenger side there isn’t much real estate left to add many more panels but it can be done.
 There is some shading which is bound to occur from the a/c and also from the newly mounted satellite dish that we installed.
 My husband laid out a few different designs with different sized panels to figure out the best use of real estate measured against wattage, cost, and benefits.

 The additional solar panels we purchased were the Renogy (2 pieces) 100 Watt 12 Volt Flexible Monocrystalline Solar Panels and we mounted them on the roof on the driver side.
 This would give us a theoretical total of 400 Watts of solar energy.